jasdeep-compro/item-player-starter-kit/README.md

-# How to start development of an Item Player
+# Setting-up Item Player code base

 To start the development of a new Item Player, the developer needs to do following things:
 * Download the starter kit and update the following files:
   * package.json
   * sdkConfig.json file, defining the dependencies.
   * _“test”_ folder which will have a _“test.html”_ file and _“item.json”_.
-  * _“server.js”_ file to serve the test.html file.
+  * _“server.js”_ file to serve cross-origin resource sharing (cors) of test.html, package.json & sdk.config.json
 * Run _“npm install”_ command.
 * Run _“node server”_ command to setup the the local server.
 * Develop your item player implementing the IItem Interface and configure the _"npm run build"_ command.